-Tracing our roots back to 1937 as the Rochester Chapter of the National Railway Historical Society, the Rochester & Genesee Valley Railroad Museum was founded in 1971 when we purchased Industry depot from the Erie-Lackawanna Railroad.
-In the following years, volunteers restored the depot to its 1930's appearance and built a three-track yard to display our historic fleet of vintage railroad equipment.
+Tracing our roots back to 1937 as the Rochester Chapter of the National Railway Historical Society, the Rochester & Genesee Valley Railroad Museum was founded in 1971 when we purchased the abandoned Industry depot from the Erie-Lackawanna Railroad.
+In the following years, our volunteers rebuilt and restored the depot to its 1930's appearance and built a three-track yard to display our historic fleet of vintage railroad equipment.

-In 1995, volunteers drove the golden spike on a two-mile demonstration railroad that links our museum to the New York Museum of Transportation, and began operating regular track car rides between the two museums the following year.
+In 1995, volunteers drove the golden spike on a two-mile demonstration railroad that links to the New York Museum of Transportation, and began operating regular train rides between the two museums the following year.
 To enhance our capabilities, we completed construction on our indoor Restoration Building in 1997 to give us all-season protection for our ongoing projects.

-The museum currently rosters over 40 pieces of railroad rolling stock including nine operating diesel-electric locomotives, two steam locomotives, six cabooses, seven freight cars, a matched seven-car set of former New York Central Railroad "Empire State Express" Budd stainless steel passenger cars, and several other passenger cars amongst other railroad rolling stock.
+The museum currently rosters mroe than 40 pieces of historic railroad rolling stock including nine operating diesel-electric locomotives, two steam locomotives, six cabooses, seven freight cars, a matched seven-car set of former New York Central Railroad "Empire State Express" Budd stainless steel passenger cars, and several other passenger cars amongst other railroad rolling stock.
 These vintage trains have been preserved by our organization to help tell the story of Rochester's rich railroading heritage.